Kashiwado Tsuyoshi: Career

 Born Tsuyoshi Togashi (富樫 剛) in what is now part of the city of Tsuruoka in the northern prefecture of Yamagata, he made his professional debut in September 1954, joining Isenoumi stable.
-He initially fought under his real name and rose rapidly up the rankings, reaching the top makuuchi division in September 1958.
+He initially fought under his real name and rose rapidly up the rankings, winning the second division championship in March 1958 and almost again in May, losing the final bout in a seven-way playoff.
+After one more tournament he had reached the top makuuchi division in September 1958.
 In only his fourth top division tournament, coinciding with his adoption of the shikona surname Kashiwado, he was runner-up to yokozuna Tochinishiki with a 13–2 record and earned special prizes for Fighting Spirit and Technique.
 He made the sanyaku ranks in November 1959, earning promotion to ōzeki in September 1960 and becoming the first wrestler from his home prefecture to achieve this rank in 72 years, since Ōdate's promotion in 1888.
 Kashiwado took his first top division yūshō or championship in January 1961.
-After taking part in a playoff for the championship in September of that year, he was promoted to yokozuna, joining the aging pair of Asashio III and Wakanohana who were soon to retire.
+After taking part in a three way playoff for the championship in September of that year that a ultimately lost, he was promoted to yokozuna nevertheless, joining the aging pair of Asashio III and Wakanohana who were soon to retire.